Gurinder Chadha: Career

+She spoke in the British Parliament in January 2024 about the British film industry.
+She told MPs that her upcoming film would have an Indian lead character, saying "My Scrooge is an Indian Tory who hates refugees".
+Her project Christmas Karma was subsequently announced, described as a Bollywood musical inspired by Charles Dickens's A Christmas Carol.
+It will feature music from Gary Barlow, Shaznay Lewis, and Nitin Sawhney.

+In July 2025 Chadha announced that she would be making a sequel to Bend It Like Beckham, either as a film or TV series.
+She hoped to reunite some of the original cast and have cameo appearances by member of the England women's football team.
+She was aiming for a 2027 release, to coincide with the 2027 FIFA Women's World Cup in Brazil and the 25th anniversary of the original film.

+Recognition and awards

+Chadha's first feature film, Bhaji on the Beach (1993), won numerous international awards, including a BAFTA Nomination for Best British Film of 1994 and the Evening Standard British Film Award for Best Newcomer to British Cinema.
+Chadha first received wide recognition for the film in 1993.
+It was the first full-length feature film made by a British Asian woman.

+The British Film Institute's filmography study on the history of British cinema named Chadha as the U.K's most prolific female director working today.

+She was honoured with the Sophiya Haque Services to British Television and Film Award at the 2017 Asian Media Awards.

 Personal life

 Chadha is married to American screenwriter and director Paul Mayeda Berges, and they have twins together, a boy named Ronak and a girl named Kumiko, born in 2007.

-Chadha has spoken out about representation of women in the film industry.
+Chadha has spoken out about the representation of women in the film industry.
 At a 2017 Bird's Eye View event at Sands Films in London, Chadha stressed the importance of actively supporting female filmmakers at the cinema, especially on the opening weekend.
 She also noted that women can no longer be passive in the fight for change within a historically male-dominated industry.

-The British Film Institute's recent filmography study on British Cinema history named Chadha as the U.K's most prolific female director working today and was honoured with the Sophiya Haque Services to British Television and Film Award at the 2017 Asian Media Awards.

 She is an active patron of numerous charities including MAF (Medical Aid Films) is a Creative Mentor and Role Model for Creative Access, Directors UK Inspire, the BFI and the Sundance Directors' Lab, and Patron of Women in Film U.K.

 With regard to her religious beliefs, Chadha told the BBC in an October 2014 interview:

+On 20 April 2020, Chadha revealed on social media that her paternal aunt Bhuaji had died of COVID-19.